susuhahnml/asp-game-strategies/src/README.md

                       twice, one with player a starting and one with player b starting to increase fairness
 ```

 This command will generate games playing the approaches against each other.
 It will give benchmarks regarding, winning, points and response times.
+Benchmarks are saved in JSON format in specific folders inside [benchamrks](/src/benchmarks) and appended into the [vs json](/src/benchmarks/vs.json).

 Example:
 ```shell